-Regardless of the reason, the option of open source managed file transfer software will likely arise.
-Many businesses use open source solutions for everyday needs, so what are the pros and cons of this approach?
+Regardless of the reason, the option of using open source managed file transfer software will likely arise.
+Many businesses use open source solutions for everyday needs, but what are the pros and cons of this approach?
 We dug into this question, and here’s what we found.

 Free is compelling when you’re staring down a long list of expensive IT projects, right?
 The price tag—or lack thereof—for any open source solution is typically the reason IT teams consider them.
 If your MFT software needs are short term or small in scope and you don’t have compliance requirements at play, this could be a viable option for you.

 Although there probably aren’t any open source managed file transfer solutions with functionality comparable to commercial options, more mature products could still deliver most of what you need.
 Again, you’ll want to consider the caveats of #1 regarding your long-term plans for the application.